Nonparametric methods for doubly robust estimation of continuous treatment effects: Main results

-The proof of Theorem 3 is given in the Appendix.
+The proof of Theorem 3 is given in the Appendix (Section 7).
 Conditions (a)--(e) are the same as in Theorem 2 and were discussed earlier.
 Condition (f) puts a restriction on the local convergence rates of the nuisance estimators.
 This will in general require at least some semiparametric modeling of the nuisance functions.
-Truly nonparametric estimators of $\pi$ and $\mu$ will typically converge at slow rates depending on the dimension of the covariates, and will generally not satisfy the rate requirement in the presence of multiple continuous covariates.
+Truly nonparametric estimators of $\pi$ and $\mu$ will typically converge at slow rates due to the curse of dimensionality, and will generally not satisfy the rate requirement in the presence of multiple continuous covariates.
 Condition (f) basically ensures that estimation of the nuisance functions is irrelevant asymptotically; depending on the specific nuisance estimators used, it could be possible to give weaker but more complicated conditions that allow for a non-negligible asymptotic contribution while still yielding asymptotic normality.